take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Scroll down to find the created jobs.
 - Click on "Schedule a build" icon all the way to the right to mark this job for execution
 - Look at the icon on the left for the status.
 We see that it is Blue which indicates a successful execution.
-- If you are interested in the details of the job execution you can click on the "#1" (or any other number) to see the details.
+- If you are interested in the details of the job execution you can click on the "#1" (or any other number) to open the specific job execution.

 ***